-The passing grade for a test is 80%.
-The final grade for a subject is 80% which is the average of all tests given for that subject.
-If the student is not maintaining a passing average during the semester, the student will be counseled and tutored with documentation by that course instructor.
-Progress will be monitored at the 6th, 9th, and 12th week in order to help the student successfully pass the course.
-If the student fails to achieve 80% passing grade for the semester in that subject, the student will be given a Retest.
-Passing grade is for the retest is 80%.
-The documented grade for the retest will be 80% even if the student scores higher that 80%.

-If the student fails the retest, the student will be immediately terminated from the program.
-There are only 2 Retests allowed during the 24-month program and a retest cannot be given in the same subject again.
+The minimum required score to pass a test is 80%.
+The overall grade for a course is 80%, which reflects the average of all tests conducted for that course.
+If the student is not achieving a passing average throughout the semester, the student will receive counseling and tutoring with documentation provided by the course instructor.
+Progress will be assessed during the 6th, 9th, and 12th weeks to support the student's successful completion of the course.
+If the student does not reach an 80% passing grade for the semester in that course, the student will be offered a Retest.
+The minimum passing grade for the retest is 80%.
+The recorded grade for the retest will be 80%, regardless of whether the student scores above 80%.
+Should the student not pass the retest, the student is no longer permitted to move forward in the program and must leave.
+Only two Retests are permitted during the 24-month program, and a retest cannot be administered in the same subject again.